XargsUK/awesome-adhd/readme.md

 ## Contributing

 [Open a suggestion](https://github.com/XargsUK/awesome-adhd/issues/new?assignees=XargsUK&labels=suggestion&projects=&template=%F0%9F%93%9A-new-resource-suggestion.md&title=%5BNEW+RESOURCE%5D) to get a resource added to the list!
 Issues/suggestions are subject to the [Code of Conduct](code_of_conduct.md).
-Note, an item
+You can also submit on [Google Forms](https://forms.gle/AreAhowJqbZ5do8Y8).

 ### Contributors